Thomasin McKenzie

 Personal Life

 Thomasin is currently single.
-She's either fully focused on work or effectively keeps her love life private.
+She's either completely dedicated to her career or keeps her romantic life under wraps.
 In 2023, rumors arose about her relationship with New Zealand actor Simon Mead after they were spotted together at a Dior fashion show in Paris.
-However, neither commented on the speculation.
+Neither actor addressed the rumors.

 Thomasin McKenzie and Simon Mead